-Some of the dump site located in deep most area followed by mine pit of adequate size to arrest sediment from soil, OB.
-After proper sedimentation the water is being used in spraying & watering to plants.
+To arrest the silt and sediment flow from soil, catch drains silt ponds were constructed in the dump area.
+The water collected in siltation pond is reused in gardening and dust suppression in mines area.
 Construction of garland drain is a regular practice to take care of run-off water in the mining operation.
 The details of garland drain are top width varies in between 6m to 10m & bottom width is kept at 3m.
 Depth varies from 2m to 7m.
-The sump capacity is in order of 48-120 million gallons considering maximum rainfall of 150 mm in 24 hrs which leads to accumulation of 28-48 million gallons water depending upon the catchment area.
+The sump capacity is in order of 48-120 million gallons considering maximum rainfall depending upon the catchment area.
 Accumulated mine pit water being used in industrial and domestic purpose after necessary treatment.
-One of the de coaled area of 12 ha in query E site is being used as water storage area to collect rain water, catchment water etc.
+One of the de coaled area of Query E site is being used as rain water, catchment water storage area.